Sole’s F85 Treadmill offers a great combination of power and finesse.

 - Lifetime motor

-I think this is a great warranty for any price range.
-You can’t beat lifetime on the frame and motor.
-Five years on parts and electronics is also really good.
+You can’t beat lifetime on the frame and motor and three years on parts and electronics is also really good (although Horizon does offer 5 years on parts).

-Overall, I love this warranty.
-I think it’s a great guarantee for a treadmill that’s built to last anyway.
+Overall though, I think it’s a great guarantee for a treadmill in this price range.

 I also love the generous warranty which provides some extra peace of mind when making a purchase of this magnitude.